 - 1/4 cup butter

 - 2/3 cup powdered sugar

-- 2 3.9 oz packages chocolate instant pudding mix
+- 2 3.9 oz chocolate instant pudding mix

 - 2 3/4 cup milk

-- Scrape out the centers of the Oreos and crush in a food processor until sand-like.
+- Scrape out the centers of the Oreos and crush in a food processor until dirt-like.
 The golden Oreos are optional but they make the “dirt” look more realistic.

 - In a large bowl, using a hand mixer, cream together the softened cream cheese, butter, and powdered sugar until smooth.